federgraph/RiggVar-RG38/doc/RotaForm1.md

 RotaForm 2, the new one, is also a 2D graph, and it reuses the depth sorting of lines as with Super Quick, but it does not show the relaxed position, or the reference position.
 RotaForm 2 is leaner, and easier to maintain than RotaForm 1.
-I would rather want you to have a look at RotaForm 2 and improve that.
+I would rather want you to have a look at RotaForm 2 and improve that one.

 RotaForm 3 - the 3D graph that is expected to appear in folder Graph3 in the future - is somehow even easier, since I can use existing components for the elements,